JairParra/Kaggle_Reddit_Multiclass_Classification/data_clean/README.md

 - Data that has been pre-processed.
 - Note that the following train and test sets are actually further splits of the original labeled set we were given.
-The actual test set has also been preprocessed, but before we use it to output the predictions, we will first test with the new train and test sets , splitted at a ratio of 95:5 .
-When we finish model selection, we will retrain the best model with the full data , and make predictions on the real training test set.
+The actual test set has also been preprocessed, but before we use it to output the predictions, we will first test with the new train and test sets , splitted at a ratio of 9:1 .
+Our best current preprocessed set is the lemmatized version with tokens removed according to their POS tag.

 ## X_train (Size=63000)
 - artificial trianing set pre-processed using lemmatization